EricssonResearch/scream/README.md

 ![Log from ](https://github.com/EricssonResearch/scream/blob/master/images/SCReAM_LTE_UL.png)

 The graph shows that SCReAM manages high bitrate video streaming with low e2e delay despite demanding conditions both in terms of variable throughput and in a changing output bitrate from the video encoder.
-Packet losses occur frequently.
-The exact reason to these is unknown but seem to be related to handover events.
+Packet losses occur relatively frequently, the exact reason is unknown but seem to be related to handover events.
 The delay increases between 1730 and 1800s, the reason here is that the available throughput was lower than the lowest possible coder bitrate.
 An encoder with a wider rate range would be able to make it possible to keep the delay low also in this case.

 A video from the experiment is found at the link below.
 The artifacts and overall video quality can be correlated aginst the graph above.